-- The employer attaches great importance to identifying and remedying wrongdoing in the organisation (specific examples of dangers, illegality or unacceptable behaviour should be included.
+The employer attaches great importance to identifying and remedying wrongdoing in the organisation.
+It should include specific examples of dangers, illegality or unacceptable behaviour.

-- Staff should inform their line manager immediately if they become aware that any of the specified actions are happening (or have happened or are likely to happen).
+Staff should inform their line manager immediately if they become aware that any of the specified actions are happening, have happened or are likely to happen.

-- In more serious cases (for example, if the allegation is about the actions of their line manager), the individual should feel able to raise the issue with a more senior manager, bypassing lower levels of management.
+In more serious cases, or if the allegation is about the actions of their line manager, an individual should feel able to raise it with a more senior manager, bypassing lower levels of management.

 It’s preferable to deal with whistleblowing separately rather than as an extension to, or part of, an existing grievance procedure, while cross-referencing procedures on discipline and grievance.
 This is partly because the level of risk to the organisation and to the worker will generally be significantly greater in whistleblowing cases than in other matters.